How we handle personal data you provide us for transaction monitoring purposes, at the Welsh Revenue Authority (WRA).

 - security risks

 - technical issues that could harm the WRA or our customers

 Lawful basis for processing data

 We collect and process your data as needed to carry out our official function as a government department.
 Also, to do so in the public interest, such as to prevent and detect crime and fraud.

-As the WRA is permitted to carry out transaction monitoring without your consent under General Data Protection Regulation (GDPR) Article 6(1)(e), you cannot withdraw your consent.
+As the WRA is permitted to carry out transaction monitoring without your consent under UK General Data Protection Regulation (GDPR) Article 6(1)(e), you cannot withdraw your consent.

 When we may share your data with third parties